NeCTAR-RC/nectarcloud-tier0doco/starting-doco/glossary.md

 > Polaris

 The tier3 data center that houses the second stage QRIScloud infrastructure.
 (No, they don't offer site tours.)

 > pQERN

 The predecessor of QERN.
 (Decommissioned)

 > Prentice

 The first stage QRISCloud infrastructure was housed in the UQ Prentice building.

-> private key
+> Private Key

 See key pair, public key encryption.

 > Project

 The NeCTAR term for a "resource container"; i.e. what you get when you are granted a NeCTAR allocation.
 A project "owns" virtual machine instances, snapshots and various kinds of storage, and may be shared by multiple users.
 (See also "tenant" and "account") 1

-> public key
+> Public Key

 See key pair, public key encryption.

-> public key encryption
+> Public Key Encryption

 A kind of encryption system based on "one-way functions".
 These systems depend on a public / private key pair, where the public key is for encryption and the private key is for a decryption.
 Knowledge of one key does not allow you to determine the other one.

-> puppet
+> Puppet

-add definition here!
+define me!

-> putty
+> Putty

 A widely used Windows tool for accessing a command shell on a remote Unix/Linux system.
 Putty supports SSH.

-> python
+> Python

 A programming language.
 (OpenStack is largely implemented in python.)

 > QCIF

-  Queensland Cyber Infrastructure Foundation  1
+Queensland Cyber Infrastructure Foundation.

 > Qcloud

-    The previous name for QRIScloud (
+The previous name for QRIScloud

 > QERN

 The predecessor of Qcloud / QRIScloud implemented by QCIF.
 (Decommissioned)

 > QRIScloud

 The overall name for the QCIF's cloud computing systems.
-1

 > QRIScompute

 The "compute" component of QRIScloud.
 This includes the QRIScloud NeCTAR RC facilities, special compute, elastic compute and Kepler / Nimrod based services.

 > QRISdata